PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

     This is similar to MATLAB's vararg input.
 In the caller, following the positional and keyword arguments, one can pass an arbitrary set of comma-separated values.
-Inside the called function, the `*args` inputs will automatically be packed into a tuple named `arg` (in this example).
+Inside the called function, the `*args` inputs will automatically be packed into a tuple named `args` (in this example).

 -   Expanding upon the above signature, one can also specify that a